ishantgntnx/objectslite-code-snippets/aws-cli/README.md

 After the file is uploaded successfully, the command will print the ETag of the uploaded object.

 #### Limitations
 - This command only supports uploading objects smaller than 5 GB.
-Consider using multipart upload or high-level `aws s3 cp` command for larger files.
+Consider using multipart upload for larger files.

 ### Multipart Upload
 AWS CLI multipart upload commands can be used to perform multipart upload APIs on objects-lite.
 Following is the list of commands to be used: